adecang/adecang.github.io/toiec/lrch.md

 <details>
 <summary>
 I think there is a problem with the invoice for the G.A. components.
-They have applied a shipping fee of five hundred dollars and I thought you had negociated that down to two hundred dollars
+They have applied a shipping fee of five hundred dollars and I thought you had negotiated that down to two hundred dollars
 </summary>
 </details>